wp-plugins/subpages-expand/readme.txt

 == Upgrade Notice ==

-= 1.05a =
+= 1.07 =
-Optional upgrade to correct spelling/grammar errors in documentation.
+Fixed bug where shortcodes in the subpages weren't rendering